Ando: Building Slack from Scratch

 Sara Du: design at the human layer

-Sara Du and I first met at a wood paneled tea house on Kearny Street.
+I first met Sara at a wood paneled tea house on Kearny Street.
 Her voice sat just below the ambient noise of the room.
 Beneath her calm demeanor, I sensed a quiet intensity.
 As I got to know her over a few weeks I realized: peel back a layer of polish and you’d find a deep restlessness beneath.

 “I realized there are other things that motivate me more, like building software that people touch and feel every day.”